Bruce Davison: Personal life

 From 1969 to 1971, Davison had an unpublicized affair with married actress Sondra Locke.
 In 2017, one year before Locke's death, Davison acknowledged their affair on the DVD commentary for Willard.

 Davison has been married three times and has two children.
 He married actress Jess Walton on May 20, 1972, but the marriage was annulled in March 1973.
 He was engaged to actress Karen Austin.
-He has a son, Ethan, born April 5, 1996, from his marriage to actress Lisa Pelikan.
+He has a son from his marriage to actress Lisa Pelikan.
 They were married from July 4, 1986 until their divorce in April 2006.
 Davison and Michele Correy married on April 30, 2006.
-They have a daughter, Sophia, born May 29, 2006.
-They reside in Woodland Hills, California.
+They have a daughter, and reside in Woodland Hills, California.